ianding1/ianding1.github.io/_drafts/setup-webpack-react-redux-typescript-eslint.md

     "plugins": ["@typescript-eslint/eslint-plugin"]
   },
   "scripts": {
-    /* Following existing scripts */
     "style": "standard \"src/**/*.ts\" \"src/**/*.tsx\"",
     "fix": "standard \"src/**/*.ts\" \"src/**/*.tsx\" --fix"
   }
 }
 ```

-Now you can run `npm run style` to check style, and run `npm run fix` to format
+Now you can use `npm run style` to check style, and use `npm run fix` to format
 your code.

+The boilerplate code that create-react-app generates does not conform to
-Run `npm run style` once to format the boilerplate code.
+*standard*, so you need to run `npm run style` once to first format the
+generated code, and you also need to manually fix two style violations that
+cannot be automatically fixed:

+1. Add `/* eslint-env jest */` at the beginning of `src/App.test.tsx`
+2. Replace `fetch` with `window.fetch` in `src/serviceWorker.ts`

+The first tells eslint that all the jest functions are accessible in the test
+file.
+And the second is a general programming advice that is always using
+`window.someFunc` rather than `someFunc`, since the global function can be
+shadowed by a local variable with the same name.

 ## Set up Redux